Back to blog

 Six months later, she checked the analytics.

 Four downloads.
-Two of them were her own.
+Two of them were hers.

 The problem isn't the content.
 It's the system.

-This post is about fixing that.
+This is about fixing that.

-2. No feedback loop
+No feedback loop.

-3. Too much content, too little findability
+Too much content, too little findability.

 The average B2B company has 19 separate places where sales assets live.
-Sharepoint folders, Google Drives, Confluence wikis, Guru cards, and the portal that someone built in 2023 and nobody updated.
-Reps don't search for content mid-deal.
-They wing it or ask a colleague.
+SharePoint folders, Google Drives, Confluence wikis, Guru cards, and that portal someone built in 2023 that nobody maintained.

 If your best content takes more than 30 seconds to find, it doesn't exist.

-Content that isn't maintained becomes a liability.
 A rep who quotes outdated information in a deal is worse off than a rep who said nothing.

-5. Measured by output, not outcome
+Measured by output, not outcome.

-The PMM's Sales Enablement Playbook
+The Playbook

 Step 1: Map the Real Deal Flow

-Target: 10 ride-alongs, 5 lost-deal debriefs, and one afternoon with your best-performing rep before you write a word of enablement content.
+Target: 10 ride-alongs, 5 lost-deal debriefs, and one afternoon with your best-performing rep before you write a single word of enablement content.

 Step 2: Build Content for the Moment of Need

-The formats that consistently work:
+The formats that actually work:

 The failure mode is comprehensiveness.
 A rep mid-deal needs four bullets, not fourteen pages.